 - Dress the Part - I know you know this, but when it's cold outside, you need to dress a little bit warmer than normal.
 Shorts and a T-Shirt are not proper winter attire, even when you're barbecuing.

 - Keep the lid closed - Another principle that always holds true, keep the lid closed as much as possible.
 Every time you open that lid, you are letting precious warm air out of your smoker!
 Keep the lid closed!!

-- Buy a Good Meat Thermometer – I’ve talked about this plenty, but it’s worth repeating.
-A great leave-in meat thermometer is worth its weight in gold.
+- Buy a Good Meat Thermometer - I've talked about this plenty, but it's worth repeating.
+A great bluetooth meat thermometer is worth its weight in gold.
 The best leave-in thermometer on the market is the Thermoworks Signals.
 Another good option is the Thermoworks Smoke.

 - Buy a blanket - Most pellet smokers will not get up to the temp you'd like when it's brutally cold outside.
 You can alleviate that challenge, and also reduce your pellet burn rate, by investing in a good pellet smoker blanket.
 Most of the major pellet smoker brands sell blankets that custom fit their smokers.